sysal-bruce-publication/offline-path-planning-for-vrp/README.md

 - Because random number wil be used in all included optimization algorithms, small errors will be allowed in some particular tests (i.e. error = 5 when involving random number).
 Normally, if there is no random variable, the allowed tolerance should be 1e-10.

 *Quick Start for test code*: (Here take GA sample test as an example)
-1. Create a new project with MSVC and add all needed header and source files in [iterated_GA](Code/iterated_GA).
+1. Create a new project with MSVS and add all needed header and source files in [iterated_GA](Code/iterated_GA).
 2. Open `Solution Explorer` -> right click the first line `Solution 'xx'(your solution name)` -> `Add` -> `New Project` -> Select `Native Unit Test Project`.
 3. Add test code to source files (Note that MSCV may have self-loading `pch.h` and `pch.cpp`, which were not used in the sample test code)
 4. Include correct `.h` and `.cpp` at the top of test code